infor-design/enterprise-wc/src/ids-upload-advanced/README.md

 <ids-upload-advanced accept=".png, .jpg"></ids-upload-advanced>
 ```

-Set max file size (in bytes), can be uploaded:
+Set max file size (in bytes), can be uploaded.
+An error will bew shown if the file is over the limit.

 ```html
 <ids-upload-advanced max-file-size="2097152"></ids-upload-advanced>
 ```

-Set max files in total, can be uploaded:
+Set max number of files in total, that can be uploaded:

 ```html
 <ids-upload-advanced max-files="5"></ids-upload-advanced>
 ```

-Set max files can be in process, while uploading.
+Set max files can be in process uploading at one time.

 ```html
 <ids-upload-advanced max-files-in-process="2"></ids-upload-advanced>
 ```

-Set custom param name, the variable name to read from server.
+Set custom param name, that might be used to read data from a server API.

 ```html
 <ids-upload-advanced param-name="someCustomParamName"></ids-upload-advanced>
 ```

-Set the custom text strings:
+Set the custom text strings using the named slots.

 ```html
 <ids-upload-advanced>